TISUnion/carpetmod/docs/Features.md

 - Fixed no username length limit with `/player` command (long name will make everyone cannot enter the server)
 - Removed lever modification ability from flippinCactus
-- Added a permission check for cheaty command `/player mount` (minimum permission level 4)
+- Added an OP permission check for cheaty command `/player mount`

 -----